 - 1104 Introduction to Botany and Lab Investigates the principles of plant biology, including form, structure, metabolism, and reproduction.
 Areas of emphasis include plant cells and tissues, genetics, ecology, evolution, and plant diversity.
 Some field trips required.
 Lecture three hours per week, lab two hours per week.
 (D) ACTS: BIOL 1024 - Pathology and Microbiology I: Theory Covers basic pathology principles including an understanding of the basic course of diseases and the affects these diseases may have upon living and dead human bodies.
 Investigates the fundamentals of pathology, the infection process and the human immune system.
 Studies methods of transmission with an emphasis on protecting the public and individuals working in environments of potential exposure.
 Offers non-medical-related students an overview of pathology, indigenous microorganisms, pathogens, and self-protective measures.
-(F) - 1114 Introduction to Zoology and Lab Explores the fundamentals of modern zoology, including reproduction, development, and diversity.
-Emphasis placed on a survey of the phyla and includes anatomical and ecological studies of major animal groups.
-Some field trips required.
-Lecture three hours per week, lab two hours per week.
+(F) - 1114 Introduction to Zoology and Lab Introduction to zoological principles relating to cells, organ systems, development, genetics, ecology, evolution and animal phyla.
+Course designed for biology majors, but may also be taken for general education.
+Lab required.
 (D) ACTS: BIOL 1054 - Biology of the Cell Explores the structure and function of prokaryotic and eukaryotic cells.
 Emphasis given to the biologically important molecules, structure and function of the plasma membrane, organelle structure and function, cellular energy, enzymes, and protein synthesis.
-(D) - Introduction to Microbiology Investigates the fundamentals of the infectious process and the human immune system.
+(D) - 2003 Introduction to Microbiology Investigates the fundamentals of the infectious process and the human immune system.
 Methods of transmission are studied with an emphasis on protecting the public and individuals working in environments of potential exposure.
 Offers non-medical-related students an overview of indigenous microorganisms, pathogens, and host-parasite interactions.
-(D) - 2004 Human Anatomy and Physiology & Lab I Introduces the biology of atoms and molecules; organelles and cellular functions; tissues; blood; and studies the structure and function of integumentary system, skeletal system, muscular system, and lymphatic system.
+(D) - Human Anatomy and Physiology & Lab I Introduces the biology of atoms and molecules; organelles and cellular functions; tissues; blood; and studies the structure and function of integumentary system, skeletal system, muscular system, and lymphatic system.
 Lecture three hours per week, lab two hours per week.
-Pre-requisite: high school biology within the past five years, BIOL 1004, successful completion of the LPN degree, or consent of the instructor.
+Pre-requisite: high school biology within the past five years, BIOL 1004 with a grade of "C" or better, successful completion of the LPN degree, or consent of the instructor.
 (F, S) ACTS: BIOL 2404